OTGApps/Hacker-Bar/Readme.md

 ### Prerequisites:

 1. XCode 5 with current Mac SDK.
 2. You must have a registered and licensed copy or RubyMotion on your computer.
 If you do not, you will need to [purchase a license here](http://www.rubymotion.com/).
-You should always be renning the most recent version of RubyMotion.
+You should always be running the most recent version of RubyMotion.

 ```cd``` into the directory and run ```bundle update```